jentery/routledgeCompanionMSDH/intro.md

 * Barad, K. (2007) *Meeting the Universe Halfway: Quantum Physics and the Entanglement of Matter and Meaning*, Durham, NC: Duke University Press.
 * Bolter, J. D. and R. Grusin (1998) *Remediation: Understanding New Media*, Cambridge, MA: The MIT Press.
 * Chun, W.H.K.
 (2005) “Introduction: Did Somebody Say New Media?” in W.H.K.
 Chun and T. Keenan (eds.) *New Media, Old Media: A History and Theory Reader*, New York: Routledge, pp. 1-10.
-* Davidson, C. (2011) “‘Difference Is Our Operating System’—Fiona Barnett,” HASTAC, https://www.hastac.org/blogs/cathy-davidson/2011/08/03/difference-our-operating-system-fiona-barnett.
+* Davidson, C. (2011) “‘Difference Is Our Operating System’—Fiona Barnett,” HASTAC, www.hastac.org/blogs/cathy-davidson/2011/08/03/difference-our-operating-system-fiona-barnett.
 * Haraway, D. (1988) “Situated Knowledges: The Science Question in Feminism and the Privilege of Partial Perspective,” *Feminist Studies* 14(3), 575-599.
 * Manovich, L. (2001) *The Language of New Media*, Cambridge, MA: The MIT Press.
-* McPherson, T. (2009) “Introduction: Media and the Digital Humanities,” *Cinema Journal* 48(2), 119-123.
+* McPherson, T. (2009) “Introduction: Media Studies and the Digital Humanities,” *Cinema Journal* 48(2), 119-123.
 * Mitchell, W.J.T.
 (2008) “Addressing Media,” *Media Tropes* 1(1), 1-18.